moussetf/lc/README.md

 # lc

-A minimal lambda expression REPL based on GNU readline supporting various reduction strategies.
+A minimal lambda expression REPL based on GNU readline.

-Compile with `make`.
+Compile with `make` and run with `./lc`.

 ## Usage

-Enter a lambda expression on the prompt to see how it reduces, as follows:
+Enter a lambda expression on the prompt to see how it reduces:

 ```
 + ('a.'b.a b) (a b)